EU lawmaker offers households temporary opt-out from new carbon market | Technology

 European Union countries should be able to temporarily remove households from the bloc's planned carbon market for buildings and road transport, according to an early draft of the European Parliament's negotiating position on the policy.
 The European Commission last summer announced plans to introduce an EU-wide carbon price on home heating and transport fuels from 2026 to meet Europe's goals to cut planet-warming emissions.

 Liese also suggested changes to a planned revamp of the EU's existing carbon market.
-Industrial firms with the best performance on emissions would be rewarded with extra free CO2 permits - which they could sell to raise cash.
-Firms that lack convincing plans to cut emissions could lose more of their free permits, the draft said.
-Meanwhile, steel, cement and other industries that will be covered by the EU's planned carbon border tariff would lose the free permits they currently receive in the carbon market.
+Industrial firms with the best performance on emissions would be rewarded with extra free CO2 permits - which they could sell for profit.
+Firms that lack convincing emissions-cutting plans could lose free permits faster, the draft said.
+Meanwhile, steel, cement and other industries that will be covered by the EU's planned carbon border tariff would lose the free CO2 permits they currently receive.
 That aligns with the Commission proposal.

 Parliament aims to finish its amendments by summer, before negotiating the final rules with EU countries.